LuminareMed/quickscreen-translations/README.md

 > You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.

-Please note that the QuickScreen product by [Luminare] is **not** released under an open source license.
-CC0 is only for the translation files.
+Please note that the QuickScreen product by Luminare is **not** released under an open source license.
+CC0 is only for the translation files in this repo.

 [Creative Commons CC0 1.0 Universal]:https://creativecommons.org/publicdomain/zero/1.0/
 [Luminare]:https://www.luminaremed.com/